The Job Instruction card includes reminders that help instructors follow the TWI training guidelines.

 After about a month working on my TWI-JI deployment, it was painfully apparent that I didn’t understand the JI methodology deeply enough to teach it myself.
 Learning that JI is typically taught by a certified instructor in a standardized 10-hour class, I decided to bring in an expert who could do it right.

-When an experienced consultant ran the JI class for my first wave of trainers, I was blown away by the high quality of her training.
+I connected with Sue Janus, a fellow Kata geek who I recalled had also delivered lots of TWI training.
+When Sue ran the JI class for my first wave of trainers, I was blown away by the high quality of her training.
 The content was concise and compelling, the format was engaging, and her delivery was very polished yet skillfully adapted to her participants.

 At the end of the class, the trainers were unanimously convinced of the potential for JI to make them better and excited to get started.